o3de/o3de.org/content/docs/user-guide/assets/pipeline/metadata.md

 Once a metadata file is generated for an asset and the asset is relocated or any references are saved using the newly generated UUID, the metadata file must be kept alongside the asset.
 Not doing so could break references to the file.

 > AssetProcessor will continue to use existing metadata files for assets which have them, regardless of the above settings.

+## How to use
+Moving or renaming assets can be done either in the editor via the asset browser or using any file management tool of your choosing, such as the File Explorer in Windows.

+There is only one requirement when moving or renaming an asset, which is **the metadata file must be moved or renamed as well**.

+Folders can be moved or renamed without having to touch metadata files, but all files within a folder **must have a metadata file** to ensure existing references do not break.

+Examples:

+* If blue.png is renamed to red.png, the metadata file blue.png.meta must be renamed to red.png.meta.
+* If textures/hat.png is moved to character/hat.png, the metadata file must be moved to character/hat.png.meta.

+If using source control, metadata files **must be checked in** along with the source asset and updated to match any move or rename changes to those assets.

+There is one exception to the above, which is Intermediate Asset metadata files.
+These metadata files follow the same rules as Intermediate Assets: they should not be modified or checked into source control.

+When relocating an asset, the asset's ID will remain stable, so existing references will continue to work.
+Assets are typically referenced using the `Asset<T>` type which includes an asset hint, which is a human readable string containing the last known location of the referenced file.
+If a file is moved or renamed, the next time a file referencing it is saved, this may show up as a change which wasn't expected.
+For example: File1.ext references File2.ext, and stores the asset reference to File2.ext.
+This contains both the asset ID, and the human readable asset hint that contains the file name File2.ext.
+When File2.ext is renamed to FileB.ext, the asset ID will remain the same.
+The next time File1.ext is saved, the data will change because the asset hint has changed.

 ## Renaming while Asset Processor is running